 Overall, I concluded that a single Alien router can cover a two-story home with Wi-Fi.
 That’s especially true if you can situate the Alien in a somewhat central position.
 But even if the position of the router is less than ideal, you’ll get decent coverage with the combination of both the 2.4 and 5 GHz bands.

-If you would like to download the full test table, including all the combinations of router position, client position and client types, enter your email address above and I’ll send you a copy of my spreadsheet.
+You can download the full test table, including all the combinations of router position, client position and client types here.

 Frequently Asked Questions

 That’s a tough question to answer because it depends on various factors.
 For example, if you place the Alien in the middle of an empty football field, you’ll get wider coverage than if you place it in the middle of your home with drywall, doors, appliances or windows in between the Alien and your clients.